 DMCC audit requirements

 DMCC is the UAE’s largest free zone authority.
-Every DMCC-registered company must submit audited financial statements each year.
+All DMCC-registered companies must submit audited financial statements each year.

-• The auditor must be on the DMCC approved auditors list, which is available through the DMCC member portal.
-If you use a firm outside that list, DMCC will reject the audit.
+- The auditor must be on the DMCC approved auditors list.
+This list is published on the DMCC member portal.
+If you use a firm that is not on the list, the audit will not be accepted.

-• DMCC companies usually use a financial year that ends on 31 December.
-If you want a different year end, you need DMCC approval.
+- DMCC companies usually have a financial year ending on 31 December.
+Companies that want a different year-end must ask DMCC for approval.

-• Audited accounts must reach DMCC within 90 days of the financial year end.
-For most companies, that means 31 March.
+- Audited accounts must be filed with DMCC within 90 days of the financial year end.
+For most companies, this means by 31 March each year.

 JAFZA audit requirements

-All JAFZA-registered companies must submit audited financial statements as part of annual licence renewal.
+All JAFZA-registered companies must submit audited financial statements as part of their annual licence renewal.

-• The auditor must be on the JAFZA approved auditors list, which you can access through the JAFZA business portal.
+- The auditor must be on the JAFZA approved auditors list, which is available through the JAFZA business portal.

-• JAFZA usually files audited accounts with the authority as part of the renewal package.
+- JAFZA audited accounts are usually filed with the JAFZA Authority as part of the licence renewal package.

-• Timing depends on the licence expiry date.
-Start the audit at least three months before renewal.
+- Deadlines are linked to the licence expiry date.
+Start the audit process at least three months before renewal.

-• JAFZA applies these rules to both Free Zone Establishments (FZE) and Free Zone Companies (FZC).
+- JAFZA has specific requirements for Free Zone Establishments (FZE) and Free Zone Companies (FZC).
+Both need annual audits.

 IFZA audit requirements

-IFZA, the International Free Zone Authority in Fujairah, requires an annual audit for every licensed company.
+IFZA, the International Free Zone Authority based in Fujairah, requires an annual audit for all licensed companies.

 DIFC and ADGM audit requirements

-• DIFC requires all DIFC-registered entities to have their accounts audited by a DIFC-approved audit firm.
-DIFC publishes the approved list through its portal.
-Firms outside that list cannot carry out DIFC audits.
+- DIFC: All DIFC-registered entities must have their accounts audited by a DIFC-approved audit firm.
+DIFC publishes its approved list through the DIFC portal.
+Firms that are not approved by DIFC cannot carry out DIFC audits.

-• ADGM requires all ADGM-registered companies to file annual audited accounts with the ADGM Registration Authority.
-Auditors must hold the right licence under ADGM rules.
+- ADGM: All ADGM-registered companies must file annual audited accounts with the ADGM Registration Authority.
+Auditors must be licensed under ADGM rules.

 Both authorities also require accounts prepared under IFRS.